 Superboy, through what’s known as Tactile Telekinesis, possesses most of the well-known and not-so-well-known Superman powers.
 Some of these include invulnerability, telepathy, heat vision, x-ray vision, telescopic vision, flight, freeze breath, wind breath, super strength, and super speed.

 Scarlet Spider (Ben Reilly) is a clone of the original Spider-Man, Peter Parker.
 As his clone, he can do pretty much anything Peter can.
 He was created by the supervillain known as the Jackal as a way to compete and beat Peter in battle.
 Fortunately, things didn’t go Jackal’s way, and rather than fighting Peter, he aligned himself with him.

 What do you get when you try to create a perfect clone of Superman but end up with a creature with limited intelligence?
+The answer is Bizarro.

 Because he has both the memories and powers of Superman, he spends his time trying to be Superman.
 While it would be amazing to have two Supermen, Bizarro doesn’t quite have what it takes upstairs.
 Nonetheless, he is one of my powerful clones in comic books and deserves to be here.